Ficool

 "That money is yours.
 Your future.
 Cultivation resources, techniques, opportunities..."
 Wang Tian shook his head.
 "I won't take my son's future to fix my past mistakes."

 "What future do I have if my father can't protect our family?"
-Wang Ben kept his voice calm, though something twisted in his chest.
-"You're Qi Condensation Stage 5.
+Wang Ben kept his voice calm, though his chest ached with the effort.
+"You're at mid-stage qi condensation.
 Injured or not, you're still one of the strongest cultivators in our branch.
 But if you keep declining, if the damage spreads...
 I'd rather have a healthy father and an empty purse than the reverse."

 A long silence.